CiviCraft-Development/civicraft-wiki/docs/features/prison.md

 ### Prison Sentences
 #### Government Sentences
+The Department of Justice is in charge of
 #### Staff Sentences
 A portion of the prison is reserved for players who break server rules.
 This area is divided into specific sections for different types of sentences initiated by staff.
 Unlike government-maintained units where prisoners have freedom to move around, these sections are highly restrictive.